-The Clock Monitor aboard the device can be selected or deselected under program control.
-The Clock Monitor is guaranteed not to reject the clock if the instruction cycle clock (1/tc) is greater or equal to 10 kHz.
+The Clock Monitor aboard the COP888CF can be selected or deselected under program control.
+The Clock Monitor is guaranteed not to reject the clock if the instruction cycle clock $(1/t_c)$ is greater or equal to 10 kHz.
 This equates to a clock input rate on CKI of greater or equal to 100 kHz.

-WATCHDOG Operation
+WatchDog Operation

-The WATCHDOG and Clock Monitor are disabled during reset.
-The device comes out of reset with the WATCHDOG armed, the WATCHDOG Window Select (bits 6, 7 of the WDSVR Register) set, and the Clock Monitor bit (bit 0 of the WDSVR Register) enabled.
+The WatchDog and Clock Monitor are disabled during reset.
+The COP888CF comes out of reset with the WatchDog armed, the WatchDog Window Select bits (bits 6, 7 of the WDSVR Register) set, and the Clock Monitor bit (bit 0 of the WDSVR Register) enabled.
 Thus, a Clock Monitor error will occur after coming out of reset, if the instruction cycle clock frequency has not reached a minimum specified value, including the case where the oscillator fails to start.

 The WDSVR register can be written to only once after reset and the key data (bits 5 through 1 of the WDSVR Register) must match to be a valid write.
-This write to the WDSVR register involves two irrevocable choices: (i) the selection of the WATCHDOG service window (ii) enabling or disabling of the Clock Monitor.
-Hence, the first write to WDSVR Register involves selecting or deselecting the Clock Monitor, select the WATCHDOG service window and match the WATCHDOG key data.
-Subsequent writes to the WDSVR register will compare the value being written by the user to the WATCHDOG service window value and the key data (bits 7 through 1) in the WDSVR Register.
-Table V shows the sequence of events that can occur.
+This write to the WDSVR register involves two irrevocable choices: (i) the selection of the WatchDog service window (ii) enabling or disabling of the Clock Monitor.
+Hence, the first write to WDSVR Register involves selecting or deselecting the Clock Monitor, select the WatchDog service window and match the WatchDog key data.
+Subsequent writes to the WDSVR register will compare the value being written by the user to the Watch-Dog service window value and the key data (bits 7 through 1) in the WDSVR Register.
+Table III shows the sequence of events that can occur.
+The user must service the WatchDog at least once before the upper limit of the service window expires.
+The Watch-Dog may not be serviced more than once in every lower limit of the service window.
+The user may service the WatchDog as many times as wished in the time period between the lower and upper limits of the service window.
+The first write to the WDSVR Register is also counted as a WatchDog service.